 - dried slices

 Preferences vary, but many people prefer tart, tangy apples to make applesauce or apple pie.
 To avoid adding sugar, try pairing tart apples with sweet ones in cooking or adding spices to counter the sharpness.

 Here are some recipes that include apples:

 Eating an apple is unlikely to trigger serious side effects in most people, but some may need to take care.

 The sections below list some potential risks of eating apples.

 Apple seeds contain cyanide.
-Swallowing whole seeds is unlikely to cause harm, but chewing and swallowing a large number of apple seeds could be dangerous.
-Learn more here.
+Swallowing whole seeds is unlikely to cause harm, but chewing and swallowing many apple seeds could be dangerous.